5 ways to discover Ponta da Piedade – Lagos

 Discover by car

-Ponta de Piedade is located out of the city center.
-If, for some reason, you prefer not to walk 20minutes and if you have a car, the best way is to park your car near the lighthouse.
-Parking here is for free.
+Ponta de Piedade is located out of the city centre.
+If for some reason, you prefer not to walk 20 minutes and if you have a car, the best way is to park your car near the lighthouse.
+Parking here is free.

 From the parking lot, you can appreciate the views over the Atlantic or if you prefer and dare, you can go down the stairs (bear in mind it are over 180 steps) closer to the Ocean.

-In our opinion, to go by car to Ponta da Piedade should be your last choice since there are more creative ways that allow a deeper enjoyment of this amazing creation of Nature.
+In our opinion, going by car should be your last choice since there are more creative ways that allow a deeper enjoyment of this amazing creation of Nature.

 Discover Ponta da Piedade by foot

-From the city center of Lagos to the lighthouse (farol) of Ponta da Piedade it’s a 2km walk, but a beautiful one.
+From the city centre of Lagos to the lighthouse (farol) it’s a 2km walk, but a beautiful one.
 You’ll pass along the coastline of Lagos and come along some very nice beaches.